4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

 \subsection{Hybrid Semantic Features Distillation}

-In order to maintain spatial-temporal consistency during object-level editing, we use two feature fields to store semantic features of static and dynamic parts of a scene respectively, which are denoted as $G^s$ and $G^d$.
-We employ large pre-trained teacher models (e.g., DINO\cite{caron2021emerging}) to distill semantic features into two feature fields, which serves as guidance for editing.
-Therefore, the static field is represented by $F^s$ and $G^s$.
-Similarity, the dynamic field is represented by $F^d$ and $G^d$, as shown in Fig.~\ref{fig:system_framework}.
-Moreover, $G^s$ stores time-invariant semantic features for multi-view consistency, whereas $G^d$ stores time-variant features for both time-variant and multi-view consistency.
+In order to maintain the spatial-temporal consistency during object-level editing, we use two semantic fields to store semantic features of static and dynamic parts of a scene, respectively, which are denoted as $G^s$ and $G^d$.
+We employ a large pre-trained teacher model (\textit{e.g.}, DINO\cite{caron2021emerging}) to distill semantic features into two semantic fields, which serves as guidance for editing.
+Therefore, the static semantic field is represented by $F^s$ and $G^s$ that stores time-invariant semantic features.
+Similarity, the dynamic semantic field is represented by $F^d$ and $G^d$ that stores time-variant features as shown in Fig.~\ref{fig:system_framework}.